 Gronkowski's injury worries will take him out of the first round this year, but he's still the no-doubt best tight end in the league, and that's not a hot take.

-Kelce became much more consistent last season and should be able to keep that play up this year.
+Kelce became much more consistent last season and should be able to keep that play up this year, especially with Jeremy Maclin no longer on the team.

 We'll need to keep an eye on Washington's receivers this offseason, because DeSean Jackson and Pierre Garcon could both be gone, which would boost Reed up even more, but he's already a top option and is probably the closest to Gronkowski in upside.